Bogdanp/molten/docs/source/guide.rst

 The ``@schema`` decorator detects all of the field definitions on the class and collects them into a ``_FIELDS`` class variable.
 Additionally, it adds ``__init__``, ``__eq__`` and ``__repr__``
-methods to the class if they don't already exist.  |Field| is used to optionally assign metadata to individual attributes on a schema.
+methods to the class if they don't already exist.  |field| is used to optionally assign metadata to individual attributes on a schema.

 We can now hook that into a handler by simply annotating one of the